Rewilding Lankälven

 Rewilding the Lankälven river

-The Rewilding Lankälven project kicked off in 2017 with the removal of the dam on the river Lankälven.
-Since then gravel beds have been added as spawning habitat for trout, while rocks and small boulders have also been returned to create habitat where for trout can thrive (trout eat a host of aquatic and terrestrial insects, other fish, crustaceans, leeches and worms).
+The Rewilding Lankälven project kicked off in 2017 with the removal of the dam by the river Lankälven.
+Since then, gravel beds have been added as spawning habitat for trout, while rocks and small boulders have also been returned to create habitat where for trout can thrive (trout eat several aquatic and terrestrial insects, other fish, crustaceans, leeches and worms).

 The eventual aim is to replant a population of freshwater pearl mussels in the Lankälven.
 But before this can happen the ecosystem has to rebalance itself after the restoration efforts, and the river’s trout population has to start swimming upstream (the mussels depend on trout for part of their lifecycle).

-To complement rewilding efforts, the Rewilding Lankälven project is also developing a new visitor centre in Södra Hyttan to introduce people to the area’s wild nature.
-The Bergslagens Visitor Centre, which will open fully in 2021, will become a hub for natural and cultural experiences, and is already hosting workshops, volunteering camps and presentations.
+To complement rewilding efforts, the Rewilding Lankälven project is also developing a nature centre in Södra Hyttan to introduce people to the area’s wild nature.
+We call it Naturstation Södra Hyttan.
+The centre, is a hub for natural and cultural experiences, and is hosting workshops, volunteering camps, tourists and presentations.

-The Rewilding Lankälven project kicked off in 2017 with the removal of the dam on the river Lankälven.
-Since then gravel beds have been added as spawning habitat for trout, while rocks and small boulders have also been returned to create habitat where for trout can thrive (trout eat a host of aquatic and terrestrial insects, other fish, crustaceans, leeches and worms).
+The Rewilding Lankälven project kicked off in 2017 with the removal of the dam by the river Lankälven.
+Since then, gravel beds have been added as spawning habitat for trout, while rocks and small boulders have also been returned to create habitat where for trout can thrive (trout eat several aquatic and terrestrial insects, other fish, crustaceans, leeches and worms).

 The eventual aim is to replant a population of freshwater pearl mussels in the Lankälven.
 But before this can happen the ecosystem has to rebalance itself after the restoration efforts, and the river’s trout population has to start swimming upstream (the mussels depend on trout for part of their lifecycle).

-To complement rewilding efforts, the Rewilding Lankälven project is also developing a new visitor centre in Södra Hyttan to introduce people to the area’s wild nature.
-The Bergslagens Visitor Centre, which will open fully in 2021, will become a hub for natural and cultural experiences, and is already hosting workshops, volunteering camps and presentations.
+To complement rewilding efforts, the Rewilding Lankälven project is also developing a nature centre in Södra Hyttan to introduce people to the area’s wild nature.
+We call it Naturstation Södra Hyttan.
+The centre, is a hub for natural and cultural experiences, and is hosting workshops, volunteering camps, tourists and presentations.